Document

 The Income Tax Act has specified the books of accounts that are required to be maintained for the purpose of Income Tax.
 These have been prescribed under section 44AA and Rule 6F.

-Books of accounts/accounting records have to be maintained if the gross receipts are more than Rs.
-1,50,000 in 3 preceding years for an existing profession.
-This also applies to a newly set up profession whose gross receipts are expected to be more than Rs.
-1,50,000.
+Books of accounts/accounting records have to be maintained if the income from business or profession exceeds Rs.
+1,20,000 or turnover/gross receipts exceeds Rs.
+10,00,000 in any of the 3 preceding years for an existing profession.
+This also applies to a newly set up business/profession whose income from business/profession is expected to exceed Rs.
+1,20,000 in a year or gross receipts are expected to exceed Rs.
+10,00,000.

 • Legal